What are keywords?

 While there are a ton of different factors that search engines take into account when finding results, one of the key ways they figure out the relevance of a website is by matching up a searcher’s keywords with the content on a website.

-If they’re the same, or similar, the website has a higher chance of appearing at the top of search results.
+If the keyword search is the same, or similar, the website has a higher chance of appearing at the top of search results (SERP).

 There are a few different types of keywords:

 Short-tail keyword.
 These are broad keywords.
 It could be a single word or phrase that is very generalised, such as “car for sale”.
 Short-tail keywords are typically 3 words or less with a higher search volume.

 Long-tail keyword.
-Long-tail keywords are a combination of several terms.
+Long-tail keywords are a combination of several terms with lower search volume.
 When someone types more detail into a search engine, this is a long-term keyword.
 An example of this would be “cheap cars for sale in Sydney” or “what are the best second-hand cars for sale?”
 More than 70% of all searches are for long-tail keywords.

 Secondary keyword.
 These are extra SEO keyword phrases you’re hoping to rank for with your content.
 These can be either short-tail or long-tail keywords that builds up the semantics of the overall topic.

 What is keyword research?